PythonUser-ux/Arduino-alarm/README.md

 Freenove.py makes use of the *telegraphbot* library to level up the bot.<br>
 Read its [ReadMe](https://github.com/PythonUser-ux/Telegraphbot) to know how to work with it.

-Once you run the script (from a device connected to the local network) look for @Freenove_bot on Telegram and send "/start" to start the bot.
+Once you run the script (from a device connected to the local network) look for your bot on Telegram and send "/start" to start the bot.

 ![](Bot_menu.jpg)